 However, the University of Texas at Austin’s Longhorns are the city’s pride and joy.
 Hook ’em!

 Everyone knows that Boyhood was filmed in Austin.
 But did you know that What’s Eating Gilbert Grape? was filmed in Texas’s capital, too?
-Other movies that were filmed in Austin are Dazed and Confused, Office Space, Ms. Congeniality, Kill Bill Volume 1, and Spy Kids.
+Other movies that were filmed in Austin include Dazed and Confused, Office Space, Ms Congeniality, Kill Bill Volume 1 and Spy Kids.

 Out of 365 days, Austin gets an average of 300 days of sunshine!

-The only bigger capitol building is the United States Capitol in Washington, D.C.
+The only capitol building that’s bigger is the United States Capitol in Washington, DC.